aaron-dm-mcdonald/aws-wk4-project/README.md

         - Private Web Server: Has S3 endpoint gateway and IAM roles to access S3.
 Contains a startup script for local install of httpd.
    - Windows: A single bastion host with no further configuration except it utilizes a t2.large machine type for the performance requirements of windows

+## Configuration Overview
+1) We need to get needed packages for apache2 for an instance with no internet access
+    - We will make an S3 bucket and add IAM permissons for the EC2
+    - Terraform will upload these packages into the S3 bucket
+    - Finally ```yum localinstall``` and ```aws s3 cp``` will be used to get the packages to the EC2 instance

+2) We will need to create a key pair for all EC2 instances

+3) We will show the transit gateway's functionality using the windows bastion host to access the private web server

 ## Setup Directions